rishabhdiwan/post-type-creator/README.md

 ## Features

 - Dynamically created custom post types via an admin form that requires filling only one field.
+- Dynamically created Taxonomies with an option of absolute deletion from the Database.
 - Validated and sanitized input for security.
 - Viewable and manageable posts from custom post types directly in the WordPress dashboard.